heutelbeck/sapl-policy-engine/CONTRIBUTING.md

 Once all required pipelines execute, tests pass and the changes are approved, the pull request will be merged by a maintainer.

-We use SonarCloud for static analysis of your code.
-To avoid issues on SonarCloud, you can use [SonarLint][sonarlint] in your IDE to keep your code clean.
+We use SonarCloud with SpotBugs and sb-contrib for static analysis of your code.
+To avoid issues on [SonarCloud][sonarcloud], you can use [SonarLint][sonarlint] and the [SpotBugs-Plugin][spotbugs] in your IDE to keep your code clean.

 #### Code Style